subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 ### Why embeddings

 In 2003 [Yoshua Bengio](https://scholar.google.com/citations?user=kukA0LcAAAAJ&hl=en) and his team introduced embeddings in the paper, A neural probabilistic language model.
 Journal of Machine Learning Research, 3:1137-1155, 2003.
-Since then there are several follow up research and development occurred in the embedding space.
+Since then several follow up research and development occurred in the embedding space.

 For our purpose to continue with the rest of the article, word embeddings are a representation of words in a vector space.
 They map the language into a structured geometric space.
 Geometric relation between two word vectors will hence reflect the semantic relationship between them.
 We can leverage linear algebra techniques to find similarity between words.

 I personally like the 2013 google paper [Efficient estimation of word representations in vector space](https://arxiv.org/pdf/1301.3781.pdf).
 This paper introduces CBOW and Skip-ngram architecture to learn word representations from large corpus.
 An example from this paper, arithmetic operations performed on word vectors,

 ### Paris - France + Italy = Rome.